jnozzi/cocoadev.com/markdown/ApplicationSupportFolder.md

 (a) Hoses backups.
 Do I backup the app or the app and the Application Support folder or both or what?

 (b) Hoses security.
-Or put another way, how to beat early versions of General/LittleSnitch.
+Or put another way, how to beat early versions of LittleSnitch.

 (c) Hoses read-only media.
 No network apps.